mikeym88/openwrt-nas-script/README.md

 ./package_installation.sh
 ```

-### Configuring the Drives
+### Configuring and Mounting the External Drives

 * [OpenWRT NAS Guide](https://openwrt.org/docs/guide-user/services/nas/start)
  * This guide provides additional information and instructions, inlcuding how to set up SCSI devides and set more granular firewall rules.
 * [OpenWRT Filesystems](https://openwrt.org/docs/guide-user/storage/filesystems-and-partitions)

+### Packages required

+To mount the drives, make sure you have the following packages installed:

+* `block-mount`: provides an interface for mounting the drives
+* `kmod-usb-storage`: provides the kernel modules to be able to detect USB storage devices
+    * `kmod-usb3` for USB 3.0 drivers (if your router has USB3.0 ports).
+    * `kmod-usb-storage-uas`
+* Kernel modules and utilities for the filesystems you want to use; examples:
+   * `kmod-fs-ext4` for ext4 filesystems.
+   * `kmod-fs-ntfs` and `ntfs-3g` for NTFS filesystems.

+### Mounting NTFS Drives

+TODO

+### Mounting Other Drives

+TODO

 ## Custom OpenWRT Build

-To convert a router to purely a home server or file server (i.e. not using as an actual router), the best bet is to create custom OpenWRT images.
-The reason behind this is because router firmware is usually flashed to a read-only section.
-Meaning: if you want to uninstall a built-in package (e.g. the DHCP server), you won't be able to recover that space.
-Hence why you want to build custom images.
+To convert a router to purely a home server or file server (i.e. not using as an actual router), your best bet is to create a custom OpenWRT image for it.
+The reason being is that router firmware is flashed to a read-only section.
+Meaning: if you want to uninstall a built-in package (e.g. the DHCP server), you won't be able to recover the space it took up.
+Hence why you want to build a custom image: to recover the space lost to unwanted/unneeded packages.

 For more information:
 * [Which packages can I safely remove to save space?](https://openwrt.org/faq/which_packages_can_i_safely_remove_to_save_space)